Shaji Kailas: 1992–2000: Breakthrough

 In the year 1992 Shaji Kailas got his first real career break.
 His association with Renji Panicker brought out Thalastaanam, with Suresh Gopi in the leading role.
 Revolved around student politics, Thalastaanam also marked the rebirth of Renji Panicker as a scriptwriter.
 This film also marked Suresh Gopi's first step to super stardom.
 The cinematography of the film was done by Ravi K. Chandran.
 This film also saw the rise of Narendra Prasad, who later became one of the most acclaimed villains in the Malayalam industry.
 In the same year Shaji Kailas tried out a comedy flick, Neelakurukkan, which was above average grosser.
 But in the beginning of 1993 Shaji Kailas landed up again with another blockbuster, Sthalathe Pradhana Payyans.
 In the same year, Ekalavyan completed a run of 150 days in the theatres & played a crucial role in elevating lead actor Suresh Gopi to superstardom.
 Again in the same year, the Shaji Kailas-Renji Panicker-Suresh Gopi team returned with Mafia, a gangster film completely shot in Bangalore.
 It was still known for its well-choreographed action sequences that pitted against an upcoming crime boss Ravishankar portrayed by Suresh Gopi against the ever-threatening Gowda brothers portrayed by Tiger Prabhakar and Babu Antony.

-In 1994 Commissioner, (again with Suresh Gopi in title role) broke several box office records and went on to become the highest-grossing film of the year.
-In 1995, he collaborated with Mammootty for the first time in The King which was the highest grossing Malayalam film at the time and ran successfully for 200 days in several centers.
+In 1994 Commissioner, (again with Suresh Gopi in title role) broke several box office records and went on to become the second highest-grossing film of the year.
+In 1995, he collaborated with Mammootty for the first time in The King which was the highest grossing Malayalam film of the year.
 A turning point in his career, the success of the film made him one of the most commercially successful and sought after directors in Malayalam film industry.
 In the next year, in 1997 Shaji Kailas again joined with Ranjith for a low-budget action film titled Asuravamsam, with Manoj K. Jayan, Siddique and Biju Menon in leading roles.
 This film was criticized by many for its gory violence.
 He also done some cinematography for action sequences of the film.
 Asuravamsam was also an average grosser.
 In the same year, he again joined with Ranjith to make Aaram Thamburan, a turning point in his film career.
 In this film, he joined with Mohanlal for the first time.
 This film was the highest-grossing Malayalam film at the time and was able to complete 250 days in theatres.
 Then came The Truth, in 1998, with Mammooty in the lead role.
 It was an investigative thriller.
 In 1999, he directed F. I. R, another action flick with his friend Suresh Gopi as the lead actor scripted by Dennis Joseph.
 F. I. R emerged one of the top grossers of the year.